sabof/emms-mobile-remote/README.md

 ## Installation

-- create a folder,
+- create a folder
-- put emms-mobile-remote.el and front.html to it
+- put emms-mobile-remote.el and front.html in it
 - add it to your load path
-- Add to your .emacs
+- add to your .emacs:

 ```lisp
 (require 'emms-mobile-remote)